 If you need to apply multiple conditions, use SUMIFS instead.

-- You need to sum values that match a single condition
+- Sum values that match a single condition

 FORMULA SYNTAX